Abdulrules/Abdulrules/README.md

-- 👋 Hi, I’m @Abdulrules
+- 👋 Hi, I’m Abdul
-- 👀 I’m interested in ...
+- 👀 I’m interested in Exploring the Softwares and learning new technologies
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning R Language and Python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Artificial Intelligence and Business Intelligence
-- 📫 How to reach me ...
+- 📫 How to reach me : abdulrules2244@gmail.com

 <!---
 Abdulrules/Abdulrules is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.